 Christina: Oh sweet friend, I’ve been where you are and you are not alone.
 I promise you, it will be okay.
 You will learn to not focus on words the doctor’s use.
 Instead you will look to your little one to be your guide.
 Take it one day at a time.
 Find others that are going through it too, to lean on.
 I can’t emphasize enough how important it is to connect with other parents in your shoes.

 Gracious May: Finley certainly holds a special place in our hearts; but can you take a moment to tell us what Gracious May means to you, and why you/Finley enjoy our shoes so much?

 Christina: Well, Gracious May is my game changer / life saver!
-Words will never do justice to the intense gratitude I have for their customized boots.
+Words will never do justice to the intense gratitude I have for their [customized boots for AFO Braces].
 Finley has the widest foot ever, so with the braces there are no shoes that fit her.
 Thanks to her Gracious May Boots, my daughter is able to be her fashionable self!
 I absolutely adore that they are using their huge following they to do the Lord’s work and spread Scripture.
 And the boots are the best; they zip on and off so easily!
 Finley loves them too!
 We get stopped everywhere we go, because everyone wants her boots!

 Gracious May: Thank you so much for sharing, Christina!
 Can you tell our readers how they can keep up with you and Finley from here on out?

 Christina: Thank you so much for having me!
 Y’all can follow along on our journey via our Instagram @fifiandmo.
 I typically post everyday and update my profile links based on all activity regarding Fifi.
 We have a YouTube channel and are hoping to get it up and running soon!
 “Fifiandmo Video”.
 If you are a fellow special needs mama, please feel free to send me a direct message on Instagram or email me at email@example.com.
 This was so much fun, thank you Gracious May!